-The emergency water source will be from a hydrant.
-The landowners are required to install a full interior NFPA 13 D sprinkler system in the structure.
-Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The emergency water source will be from a fire cistern.
+The landowners will be required to install a full interior NFPA 13 D sprinkler system.
+The cistern will be located ~40 feet to the east of the residence.
+Contact the Indian Peaks Fire Protection District (303-459-3452) for more information and specific details.